135th Street station (IRT Lenox Avenue Line): Station layout

 The station has three tracks and two side platforms; the center track is not used in regular service.
 The 2 and 3 trains stop here at all times.
-The next stop to the south is 125th Street, while the next stop to the north is 149th Street–Grand Concourse for trains and 145th Street for trains.
+The next stop to the south is 125th Street, while the next stop to the north is 149th Street–Hostos for trains and 145th Street for trains.
 The platforms were originally 350 ft long, like at other stations north of 96th Street.
 The platform extensions are at the north ends of the original platforms.
 Fixed platform barriers, which are intended to prevent commuters falling to the tracks, are positioned near the platform edges.
 Fare control is at platform level.
 There are no crossovers or crossunders between the two side platforms to allow free transfer between directions.

 The northbound outer track merges with the center track just north of the station and the center track merges with the southbound outer one just south of the station.
 North of the station, a diamond crossover allows trains to switch between the two tracks.
 At the 142nd Street Junction, the 2 train provides service to the Bronx via the IRT White Plains Road Line while the 3 continues on the IRT Lenox Avenue Line to 145th Street and Harlem–148th Street.